DoSomething/user-api/documentation/endpoints/v2/users.md

   slack_id: String
   interests: String, Array // CSV values or array will be appended to existing interests
   role: String // Can only be modified by admins.
 Either 'user' (default), 'staff', or 'admin'.
-  sms_status: String // Either 'active', 'stop', less', 'undeliverable' or 'unknown'
+  sms_status: String // Either 'active', 'stop', less', 'undeliverable', 'pending', or 'unknown'
   sms_paused: Boolean // Whether a user is in a support conversation.

   // Hidden fields (optional):